Team

 Valeria Cabrera Rojas

 Valeria is a student in the Undergraduate Program in Genomic Sciences at ENES Juriquilla, UNAM.
 She is interested in population genetics and her focus is centered on the application and development of new bioinformatic methods for data analysis.
+She is currently doing research looking at different signatures of the impact of directional selection.

 Alessandro López Hernández